 I and D are opposites.
 One can’t have high percentages of both I informational and D directive; talking leans to the non-demanding side or to the demanding side like a teeter-totter.
 Recognizing that the percentages of the five types varies with circumstance.
 However, the most effective teachers I know habitually speak to their children with I informational percentages above 60%.

-I can hear the public argument, “Lift control and the children will go crazy!”
+I can hear the traditional argument, “When you lift control, the children will go crazy!”
 Yes, that is very true, just like the YouTube videos of confined cows being let out to pasture.
+They may have to settle themselves.

 Back to conversation analysis.
 I’m reminding myself that we are here to learn to hold mutually enriching conversations with children.
 My assistance with your endeavor is to offer you, eventually, the Conversation Analysis Self-study Form PDF.
 A tool in that analysis is Function Coding, which is simply categorizing statements and computing percentages.

-Now that you have half of the analysis tools in hand, I invite you to read this conversation between Lucy and her mom.
+Now that we have covered half of the analysis tools, I invite you to read this conversation between Lucy and her mom.
 This is a little self-test for you whether my markups for topic changes and function codes make sense.

 The Mouse Trap Game